| Criterion | DIY | QuotaClub |

 DIY breaks down for specific reasons that affect specific kinds of candidates:

 - You can’t evaluate your own materials objectively.
 Your CV reads as fine to you because you wrote it.
 The blind spot is real and structural.
-A second pair of eyes (specifically, eyes that have read 100s of SDR CVs and seen what works) catches the weak bullets, the missing metric, the awkward LinkedIn headline.
+A second pair of eyes (specifically, eyes with relevant hiring or sales context can catch weak bullets, the missing metric, the awkward LinkedIn headline.
 Free templates can’t do this work.

 - Mock cold calls don’t practise themselves.
-The mock cold call is where most candidates fail in AU SDR interviews.
+Some employers use a mock cold call in SDR interviews.
 Practising solo or with a friend who isn’t in tech sales doesn’t replicate the pressure or the specific pattern of questions an AU SDR manager will throw at you.
 The DIY equivalent is recording yourself and reviewing the recording, which works but takes much longer to surface what to change.

 Where QuotaClub wins